memirsoydal/RestfulAPI-ASPNET/README.md

 Overall, ASP.net was a complex and business oriented framework design.
 I enjoyed learning it the first week, but later as the project grew things got a bit complicated to keep in mind.
 If you build a good structure using a model, such as Clean Architecture, your job can be easier.

-Injection mechanism works great.
+Injection and modular mechanism works great.
 It helps you separate stuff into small and simpler building blocks but as I’ve said, if you are after a simple project, this can be more than what you are looking for.
+Separating the project helps you change stuff later on, such as a function or a variable because it doesn't affect another building block.

 For websites with business oriantation, such as e-shops, this framework is a great pick.
+Last of all, this is a personal review.
+I've tinkered with the framework and C# language for a month and this is what I encountered.
+Your experience may differ from me completely.

 ## Rating